oauthenticator.oauth2#

 /hub/admin

-or once been allowed to sign in.Warning
+or allowed to sign in.Warning

 With this enabled, JupyterHub admin users can visit